 Wax rims are placed in your mouth to help establish a proper bite and orientation of the teeth.
 You can now select the size, shape, and shade of the teeth for your denture.
 Once your dentist has recorded the necessary requirements, they will send the measurements to a dental lab for fabrication.

-Step 5: Fitting of the Denture
+Fitting of the Denture

 What is a Denture Reline?

 The moment you get those dentures, you are all set for life!
 Right?
 Well, not necessarily.
 Your teeth keep your jawbones stimulated.
 When you lose your teeth, the holes that they create are known as extraction sockets.
-As your bone begins to heal, they change shape and so your denture starts to lose its stability.
+As your bone begins to heal, they change shape and your prosthetic starts to lose its stability.